syncfusion-content/maui-docs/MAUI/Chips/Customization.md

 ## ChipBackground

-The [`ChipBackground`] property customizes the background color of the selected chip.
+The [`ChipBackground`] property customizes the background color of the SfChipGroup.

 {% tabs %}